 Disciplinary action may be taken in accordance with the law and company policies/rules when an employee violates the Code.
 Appropriate action may be taken against directors and officers in case they violate the Code, also in accordance with applicable laws and company policies/rules.

 HOW CAN YOU OBTAIN HELP OR MAKE REPORTS?

-Should you have questions or concerns about compliance or wish to report a compliance issue, please contact:
+Should you have questions or concerns about compliance or wish to report a compliance issue, please contact your management or any of the following Compliance Resources, including the company Compliance Helplines: